menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Henry is generally considered to be a blue-collar town.
-38.19% of the Henry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Henry is a blue-collar town, with 38.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Henry is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Henry who work in office and administrative support (10.34%), teaching (9.57%), and management occupations (8.36%).

 Setting & Lifestyle